Accrued expenses definition

 Presentation of Accrued Expenses

 An accrued expense is usually expected to be paid for within quite a short period of time, such as the next month.
 When the settlement period is within the next year, the liability associated with an accrued expense is presented in the balance sheet as a current liability.
 If the expected settlement date will be more than a year in the future, the liability is instead classified as a long-term liability.
+A sample presentation of the accrued expenses liability appears in the following exhibit, which contains a balance sheet.

 Examples of Accrued Expenses